schakrab02/aiagent-st-fsi/README.md

 ### Section: Testing and Evaluation
 * Evals using 'adk web' UI were captured and verified.
   * Note: Often 'Run Evaluation' process in the UI failed to record anything.
+* Testing details for 5 test cases may be viewed from 'eval' tab.
+* **Trading Agent Approval could NOT be tested** using 'adk web'
 * **While Testing from ADK CLI and WEB, below ADK Errors were noted:**
   * File "venv/lib/python3.12/site-packages/google/adk/tools/agent_tool.py", line 169, in run_async.     merged_text = '\n'.join(p.text for p in last_content.parts if p.text)
   * File "venv/lib/python3.12/site-packages/google/adk/evaluation/local_eval_service.py", line 224, in _evaluate_single_inference_result  if eval_case.conversation_scenario is None and len().
 TypeError: object of type 'NoneType' has no len()